-After metric values are translated into scores, objective, composite and overall composite scores are calculated for use in subwatershed ranking.
-Weighting factors are used when calculating composite scores to give more importance to certain indicators and objectives.
-First, watershed impact indicators are grouped by objective.
-Each metric score is multiplied by a predetermined weighting factor specific to that indicator, and the products are summed within objectives to generate an objective composite score for each objective.
-Each objective composite score is then multiplied by a predetermined weighting factor specific to that objective, and the products are summed to generate an overall composite score.
-A similar process is used for source indicators, but without an objective composite score (since source indicators are not directly linked to objectives).
+After metric values were translated into scores, objective, composite and overall composite scores were calculated for use in subwatershed ranking.
+Weighting factors were used when calculating composite scores to give more importance to certain indicators and objectives.
+First, watershed impact indicators were grouped by objective.
+Each metric score was multiplied by a predetermined weighting factor specific to that indicator, and the products were summed within objectives to generate an objective composite score for each objective.
+Each objective composite score was then multiplied by a predetermined weighting factor specific to that objective and the products were summed to generate an overall composite score.
+A similar process was used for source indicators, but without an objective composite score (since source indicators are not directly linked to objectives).